View Richard Sheets's Obituary on AthensMessenger.com and share memories

 Richard's favorite pastimes were fishing, watching Cincinnati Reds baseball, and watching Ohio State Buckeyes football.
 He was an avid music lover and enjoyed playing guitar.
 But his greatest loves were his wife and his family.

-Funeral services will be held Tuesday, Feb.
-26, 2019 at 1 p.m. at Souers-Cardaras Funeral Home, Nelsonville, with Pastor Mike Thomas officiating.
+Funeral services will be held at 1 p.m., Tuesday, Feb.
+26, at Souers-Cardaras Funeral Home in Nelsonville, with Pastor Mike Thomas officiating.
 Burial will take place at Asbury Cemetery in Hocking County.
-Visitation will be Monday, Feb.
-25, 2019 from 4-8:00 p.m. at the funeral home.

 Please sign his online guestbook at www.cardaras.com.